Verbania: History

+On 4 April 1939, Pallanza and Intra were merged by royal decree to form the municipality of Verbania.
 After the Second World War, the territory still remained part of the province of Novara.
 In 1976 the autonomous district of Verbano-Cusio-Ossola was established.
+In 1992, the district became an independent province, and Verbania was chosen as its capital.

 Overview

-It faces the city of Stresa lying at a direct distance of 3.7 km across Lake Maggiore, and 16 km by road.
-The present-day Verbania was created by the 1939 merger of the cities of Intra and Pallanza under royal decree 702.
-Since 1992 it has been the capital of the province of Verbano-Cusio-Ossola.
-A small islet lying a stone's throw from the shores of the Pallanza frazione and separated from it by a narrow stretch of water just 10 or 15 metres wide, known as the Isolino di San Giovanni, is famous for having been the home of Arturo Toscanini between the years of 1927 and 1952.
+Verbania faces the city of Stresa lying at a direct distance of 3.7 km across Lake Maggiore, and 16 km by road.
+A small islet lying a stone's throw from the shores of Pallanza and separated from it by a narrow stretch of water just 10 or 15 metres wide, known as the Isolino di San Giovanni, is famous for having been the home of Arturo Toscanini between the years of 1927 and 1952.

 Verbania consists of the following localities: Antoliva, Bieno, Biganzolo, Cavandone, Fondotoce, Intra, Pallanza, Possaccio, Suna, Torchiedo, Trobaso and Zoverallo.